 (a) General.
-Each person operating an aircraft on the water shall, insofar as possible, keep clear of all vessels and 50 avoid impeding their navigation, and shall give way to any vessel or other aircraft that is given the right-of-way by any rule of this section.
+Each person operating an aircraft on the water shall, insofar as possible, keep clear of all vessels and avoid impeding their navigation, and shall give way to any vessel or other aircraft that is given the right-of-way 55 by any rule of this section.

-When operating under Visual Flight Rules the idea is to look out small windows providing a limited field of view and hope 55 Aviation Week & Space Technology (Feb.
-26, 2007, page 56) you see any nearby aircraft in time to avoid a collision.
-This is made more difficult because of the wide range of aircraft sizes and speeds.
+When operating under Visual Flight Rules the idea is to look out small windows providing a limited field of view and hope you see any nearby aircraft in time to avoid a collision.
+This is made more difficult because of the wide range of aircraft sizes 60 and speeds.
 (Is it a large aircraft far away or a small aircraft much closer?)
 This is even more difficult under instrument flight rules where there may be no visibility.

 Radar can be used to sense aircraft.
-Ground-based Radar allows Air Traffic Control (ATC) to direct aircraft in controlled airspace and keep aircraft safely apart.
+Ground-based Radar allows Air Traffic Control (ATC) to direct aircraft in con- 65 trolled airspace and keep aircraft safely apart.
 Military aircraft are generally equipped with onboard radar.

-Surveillance Radar (SSR) where the Primary Surveillance Radar (PSR) used in air traffic control (ATC) detects and measures the position of aircraft and a secondary signal is transmitted that triggers a transponder in an aircraft that requests additional information from the aircraft itself such as its identity and altitude.
+One type of collision avoidance system uses Secondary Surveillance Radar (SSR) where the Primary Surveillance Radar (PSR) used in air traffic control (ATC) detects and measures the position of aircraft and a secondary signal is transmitted that triggers a transponder in an aircraft that requests additional information from the aircraft itself such as its identity and altitude.
 Unlike Primary Surveillance Radar systems, which measure only the range and bearing to targets by detecting reflected radio signals, Secondary Surveillance Radar relies on its targets being equipped with a transponder which replies to each interrogation signal by transmitting its own response containing encoded data.
 U.S. Pat.
 No. 4,782, 450 Method and apparatus for passive airborne collision avoidance and navigation issued Nov.
 1, 1988 to Flax teaches that an aircraft can be equipped with a system that monitors the signals from the Secondary Surveillance Radar and the signals produced by each aircraft's transponders to produce its own onboard display of the locations of aircraft in the area.
 [IDS Cite 3]

-The Traffic alert and Collision Avoidance System (TCAS) is an aircraft collision avoidance system designed to reduce tors the airspace around an aircraft by interrogating the transponders of other TCAS-equipped aircraft via the 1030 MHz frequency.
-It then uses the received transponder signals (via the 1090 MHz. frequency) to compute distance, bearing and response cycle may occur several times per second.
+The Traffic alert and Collision Avoidance System (TCAS) is an aircraft collision avoidance system designed to reduce the incidence of mid-air collisions between aircraft.
+It monitors the airspace around an aircraft by interrogating the transponders of other TCAS-equipped aircraft via the 1030 MHz frequency.
+It then uses the received transponder signals (via the 1090 MHz. frequency) to compute distance, bearing and altitude relative to its own aircraft.
+This interrogation-andresponse cycle may occur several times per second.
 From the FAA's Introduction to TCAS II Version 7 [IDS Cite 4]